charlesll/charlesll.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a geoscientist passionate about magmatism, volcanology, geochemistry, and machine learning.
-I started my career as a Master and Ph.D. student at IPGP in France.
-I was a PostDoctoral Fellow at the Geophysical Laboratory, Washington D.C.
-(U.S.A., 2013-2015), and a Research Fellow at the Australian National University, Research School of Earth Sciences (2015-2019).
-During those years, I was interested by many subjects related to volatile elements dissolved in materials, the properties of magmas, igneous petrology and geochemistry, and machine learning.

-Since 2019, I work as a Maître de Conférences (Assistant Professor) at the IPGP in Paris on various topics related to volcanism, magmatism, geochemistry and material science.
-In addition to those themes, I also am interested in computer programming, optimisation and machine learning, and their use to solve problems related to volcanic systems and the Earth.
+Since 2019, I work as a Maître de Conférences (Assistant Professor) at IPGP in Paris, France, on various questions related to those themes.

+In addition to those, I also am interested in computer programming, optimisation and machine learning, and their use to solve problems related to volcanic systems and the Earth.